sergueik/springboot_study/basic-elk-cluster/README.md

 ﻿### Info

-This dieectory contains a project that started from the clone of [Elastic APM-Server Lab](https://github.com/SMin1620/Elastic_APM_Lab) ELK applications cluster for APM learning.
+This directory contains a project that started from the clone of [Elastic APM-Server Lab](https://github.com/SMin1620/Elastic_APM_Lab) ELK applications cluster for APM learning.
 A vanilla Vagrant box  install of `apm-server` combined with other components turns out to be complex to maintain.